onoxbr/onoxbr/README.md

 - [DiscordJS Economy Template](https://github.com/onoxbr/DiscordJS-Economy-Template): Economy bot template with MongoDB
 - [colors-gradient-generator](https://www.npmjs.com/package/colors-gradient-generator): Simple and flexible package that allows you to generate color gradients for use in web projects, mobile apps, and more!
+- [havoc-api](https://docs.havoc-api.site): A simple api for the content present in the game [Havoc](https://store.steampowered.com/app/2149290/Havoc/)